 The following spreadsheet shows six examples of the Excel Xor function.

-Further information and examples of the Excel Xor function are provided on the Microsoft Office website.
+For further information and examples of the Excel Xor function, see the Microsoft Office website.

 |#VALUE!||-||Occurs if none of the conditions supplied to the Xor function evaluate to logical values or numeric values.|